 Isola Minore.
 This is the smallest of the three islands, and not much is known about it.
 Privately owned, it is not inhabited.
 It falls under the jurisdiction of Passignano sul Trasimeno.

 Aeroporto Eleutieri.
 This airport was, until several decades ago, a military airport named after the Umbrian aviator Leopoldo Eleutri.
-It has now been turned in to a green area comprising some 100 hectares of grounds on the shores of Lake Trasimeno and is the point of departure for organized walking excursions, bike trips and horseback rides.
+It has now been turned in to a green area comprising some 100 hectares of grounds on the shores of Lake Trasimeno and is the point of departure for organized walking excursions and bike trips.
 The area is dotted with interesting land and lake flora and fauna, as well as the venue for environmental events and open air activities.